marcomq/tauri-plugin-python/README.md

 performance, add a specific rust library or just call some low-level code.

+Android and iOS are possible in theory but I still need to figure out how to cross compile python and PyO3 for iOS and android.

+Also, this plugin hasn't been optimized yet for production binaries.
+The target platform therefore either needs to have libpython installed or you manually need to ship the shared libs together with the installer package.

 ## Example app

 There is a sample Desktop application for Windows/Linux/MacOS using this plugin and vanilla Javascript in [examples/plain-javascript](https://github.com/marcomq/tauri-plugin-python/tree/main/examples/plain-javascript)

 ## Security considerations
+Generally, this plugin has been created by "security by default" concept and is expected to be nearly as secure as normal tauri applications.

-This plugin can make it possible to run arbitrary python code that is injected via Javascript code.
-It is therefore highly recommended to **not make the user interface accessible by a network URL**.
-Otherwise, an XSS vulnerability could be used to run random code on the server.
+Keep in mind that this plugin can also make it possible to run arbitrary python code It is therefore highly recommended to **not make the user interface accessible by a network URL**.

-As countermeasuer, the "runPython" command is disabled by default.
-This function must not be enabled, once the UI is accessible by network URL.
+The "runPython" command is disabled by default via permissions.
+If enabled, it is possible to inject python code via javascript.
-In addition, the "registerFunction" command cannot be called again once the "callFunction" has been called one time.
-This should prevent re-adding python code, once a user has performed any activity in the UI
-This is not supposed to be a full protection against remote attacks.

-The plugin should only be used in standalone Desktop, MacOS, IOS or Android mode.
+Also, the function "register" is disabled by default.
+If enabled, it can add control from javascript which functions can be called.
+Both functions can be enabled during development for rapid prototyping.